Skip to Main Content

 One of the best ways to safeguard against running out of money is to keep making more of it.
 Even after you retire, you can continue to pursue passions or utilize a lifetime of earned skills to generate extra income.

 Be it through a side hustle or part-time job, setting up a secondary source of income now can allow for another stream of income to fall back on once you retire.
-You can still collect your full Social Security benefit and have extra income on the side as long as you are past the full retirement age (for most people, this is 67.)
+You can still collect your full Social Security benefit and have extra income on the side as long as you are past the full retirement age, which is 67 for most people.

-Side hustles for retirees have become more ubiquitous in recent years, as sites like Upwork and Fiverr have allowed those with expertise in almost anything to monetize their abilities where there is demand.
+Side hustles for retirees have become more ubiquitous in recent years, as sites like Upwork and Fiverr have allowed people with expertise in almost anything to monetize their abilities.

 How many years should you plan for in retirement?

-How long your retirement might last is influenced by a variety of factors, namely your life expectancy, health condition and family background.
-Generally, it’s a good strategy to formulate a financial plan that can sustain at least 25 years in retirement.
-A typical American man at the age of 65 is likely to live an additional 8.2 years, while a 65-year-old woman is expected to live another 14.1 years.
-Hence, if your retirement planning is based on reaching 80, it might not be enough for everyone.
-Remember, these are just averages and everyone’s situation is unique, but planning for a financial structure that can back up a retirement span of 25 years or more is a sensible strategy to prevent outlasting your funds.
-It’s always recommended to frequently review your retirement scheme and implement necessary changes as you grow older and as your conditions evolve.
+How long you’ll actually spend in retirement is influenced by a variety of factors, namely your life expectancy, health and gender.
+A typical American man at the age of 65 is likely to live an additional 9.8 years, while a 65-year-old woman is expected to live another 15.2 years.
+So if your retirement planning is based on reaching 80, it might not be enough for everyone.

 Bottom line

 Retirement can be a golden period of your life if you plan carefully and make smart financial decisions.
-Ensure you’ve factored in all aspects, including the duration of your retirement, your lifestyle choices, and the impact of inflation.
+Ensure you’ve factored in all aspects, including the duration of your retirement, your lifestyle choices and the impact of inflation.
 Don’t forget to revisit your retirement plan regularly and make necessary adjustments.
-It’s crucial to ensure your money grows and lasts throughout your retirement years.
-Keep in mind, it’s never too late or too early to start planning for your retirement.
-And remember, financial security in retirement doesn’t just happen, it takes thoughtful planning, commitment, and yes, money.
+And remember, financial security in retirement doesn’t just happen, it takes thoughtful planning, commitment and, yes, money.